Travel guide

 What is portable WiFi and how does it work?

-The device acts as a hotspot: you carry it in your pocket, it connects to the local 4G/5G network, and shares that connection via WiFi with up to 10-15 devices simultaneously.
-Your mobile phone, tablet, laptop, and any other device connect as if it were hotel WiFi, without needing to change any settings.
+The device acts as an access point: you carry it in your pocket, it connects to the local 4G/5G network, and shares that connection via WiFi with up to 10-15 devices simultaneously.
+Your phone, tablet, laptop, and any other device connect as if it were the hotel WiFi, without needing to change any settings.

-There are two main options: buying the device with an included data SIM card (a permanent solution for frequent travelers) or renting it at the airport or through home delivery before your trip (a temporary solution).
-Rental typically costs several tens of euros per day, depending on the destination and operator.
+There are two main options: buy the device with a data SIM card included (a permanent solution for frequent travelers) or rent it at the airport or have it delivered before your trip (a temporary solution).
+Renting usually costs several tens of euros per day, depending on the destination and operator.

-The technology is mature and works in virtually any country in the world.
+The technology is mature and works in almost any country in the world.
 Modern models offer 4G LTE connections with 4G/LTE download speeds, sufficient for HD streaming, video calls, and remote work.

 Advantages of portable WiFi over eSIM